mryingjie/spring-boot-starter-rocketmq/README.md

 > Note:
 >
 > Maybe you need change `127.0.0.1:9876` with your real NameServer address for RocketMQ
-> if you want consume message starting at specified time plase must set consumeTime for  @RocketMQMessageListener. if you  not set it
+> If you want consume message starting at specified time ,Plase must set consumeTime for  @RocketMQMessageListener.
+If you do not set it
-> consumer will consume message from the offset of the last consumption of this consumer group.
+> Consumer will consume message from the offset of the last consumption of this consumer group.

 ```java
 @SpringBootApplication